Come and Go: General

 Whereas at the start of the play there is a reluctance to talk of the past, after each of the shocking revelations the three women willingly drift off into nostalgia as a means of coping with the present.

 The rings that Flo says she feels "may be imagined a symbol of the frustrated hopes of youth, of marriages that never occurred [or failed] or equally their eternal union" that has kept them together throughout their personal tragedies.
 Or, perhaps, these women meet/exist outside of time and whatever rings they might have once worn have disappeared along the way.

 "Ethereal though the women of Come and Go might be, they are substantial personae in comparison with the wraith-like beings of the ‘supplication plays.’
 And painful though the shock to their sensibilities has been, they have the comforting presence of each other to offset their sadness.
 They comprise a community, and are therefore not wholly reliant on memory to remedy or sedate.
 No such comfort is available in the later dramaticules, however, where night after night alienated beings implore their loved ones to make their presence felt."

+Ru and Flo's names bring to mind the verbs 'rue' and 'flow' respectively, which hold certain applicable implications to what transpires.

+Shakespeare

+Vi's opening line ("When did we three last meet?") recalls that of Shakespeare's Three Witches ("When shall we three meet again?" - Macbeth: Act 1, Scene 1) and Ru and Vi's names recall the names of Ophelia's flowers in her mad scene. ("There’s rue for you, and here’s some for me; we may call it herb of grace o’ Sundays", "I would give you some violets, but they withered all when my father died."
+Hamlet - Act 4, Scene 5).